 If you’re fortunate, as we were, to know someone with a boat, you can dock at the guest harbor in the middle of Suomenlinna.
 Ferry service departs from Helsinki Market Square year round, and during the summer, there is water bus service.
 The brief trip over to Suomenlinna provides outstanding views of Helsinki and its islands.

-This post is part of a collaborative showcase of UNESCO Heritage sites with our colleagues on the Travel Buzz Media blog.
+This post is part of a collaborative showcase of UNESCO Heritage sites with travel blogging colleagues.
 Check out other posts in the series:

 71 UNESCO World Heritage Sites You’ve Perhaps Visited and Did Not Know It from Kerwin at Passrider